 Changing the present to aid the future is top of mind for many.
 We all know how important sustainability is and that meaningful sustainability can change our future.
 We also know it’s no longer a choice for business – but a mandate.
 However not all small to medium size business have the resources and knowledge to respond.

-The Parnell Business Association regularly hosts webinars to educate and inform businesses and the people in them, on how to practically implement some sustainable actions, as small incremental changes DO make a difference.
+The Parnell Business Association creates video resources to educate and inform businesses and the people in them on how to practically implement some sustainable actions, as small incremental changes DO make a difference.

 From workspace, to home space.
 Implementing sustainable practices is a choice.
 The more we know, the more we can do.